Count Network Autoregression: Applications

 \subsection{Data analysis}

 The application on real data concerns the monthly number of burglaries on the south side of Chicago from 2010-2015 ($T=72$).
 The counts are registered for the $N=552$ census block groups.
 The data are taken by \cite{clark_2021}, \href{https://github.com/nick3703/Chicago-Data}{\url{https://github.com/nick3703/Chicago-Data}}.
-The undirected network structure raises naturally, as an edge between block $i$ and $j$ is set if the locations share a border.
+The undirected network structure arises naturally, as an edge between block $i$ and $j$ is set if the locations share (at least) a border.
+In this case, the network connection is well-represented by the geographic map of the census blocks in Figure~\ref{chicago}.
 The density of the network is 1.74\%.
+The median degree is 5.

+Some time series of burglaries are plotted in Figure~\ref{plot_count}.
 The maximum number of burglaries in a month in a census block is 17.
-The variance to mean ratio in the data is 1.82, suggesting there is some overdispersion in the data.
-The median of degrees is 5.
-On this dataset we fit the linear and log-linear PNAR(1) and PNAR(2) model.
-The results are summarized in Table \ref{chicago_est}-\ref{chicago_inc}.
-All the models have significant parameters.
+We fit the linear and log-linear PNAR(1) and PNAR(2) models.
+The results are summarized in Tables \ref{chicago_est}-\ref{chicago_inc}.
+All fitted models produce significant results.
 The magnitude of the network effects $\beta_{11}$ and $\beta_{12}$ seems reasonable, as an increasing number of burglaries in a block can lead to a growth in the same type of crime committed in a close area.
-Also, the lagged effects have a positive impact on the counts.
-Interestingly, the log-linear model is able to account for the general downward trend registered from 2010 to 2015 for this type of crime in the area analysed.
+The lagged effects have a positive impact on the counts.
+Interestingly, the log-linear model is able to account for the general downward trend registered from 2010 to 2015 for this type of crime in the area analyzed.
 All the information criteria select the PNAR(2) models, in accordance with the significance of the estimates.